 - Kerma Necropolis on the Isle of Sai

-This exclusive, 10-day guided group tour is designed to make the most of Sudan's unknown kingdoms.
+This suggested, 10-day guided tour is designed to make the most of Sudan's unknown kingdoms.

 Day 1: Arrival in Khartoum

 Arrival at Khartoum Airport.
 Meet and greet with the guide and transfer to the hotel.
 Time at leisure.
 At sunset enjoy a cruise to see the confluence of the 2 Niles.

 Overnight: Grand Holiday Villa 4**** (snack on arrival and dinner)

 Day 2: Khartoum – city tour

 We then drive near the Presidential Palace where in 1885 General Gordon was beheaded by the Mahdi’s troops.
 We reach Omdurman, the old capital of Sudan, where we see the exterior of the Mahdi’s Tomb and the interesting Khalifa’s House.
 It holds a small museum about the Mahdyia.
 We then go to the colourful souk of Omdurman.

 Lunch included at a local restaurant on the Nile.

 Proceed to Ahmed al Nil cemetery to see the Dervish ceremony.